Mubin170799/mytrial_repo/file.md

-I am the main branch
+I am the main branch.

+now doing the conflicts